gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ## Rename responsive image queries

 The `sizes` and `resolutions` queries are deprecated in v2.
 These queries have been renamed to `fluid` and `fixed` to make them easier to understand.
+You can continue using the deprecated query names, but it's recommended that you update them.

 Before: